Killers0992/AudioPlayerApi/README.md

 #### Static Methods

 - `AudioPlayer.Create(string name)`: Creates a new `AudioPlayer` instance with the specified name.
+- `AudioPlayer.CreateOrGet(string name)`: Creates a new `AudioPlayer` instance with the specified name or gets existing one.
+- `AudioPlayer.TryGet(string name, ...)`: Tries to get `AudioPlayer` instance with the specified name.

 #### Properties

 - `Name`: The name of the `AudioPlayer` instance.